 A professional gamer who uses a gaming headphones setup is Ninja, famous for streaming PUBG and Fortnight.
 He uses the Beyerdynamic DT 990 Pro with Audio Technica AT2035 Cardioid Condenser Microphone while streaming his games.

 There are several benefits and drawbacks to using a gaming headphones setup for gaming.

 Benefits of Gaming Headphones

 Higher upsides for audio and mic quality

-As you have a wider product selection for both the headphones and mic itself, you are able to switch and replace with the latest mic and headphones.
+As you have a wider product selection for both the headphones and mic itself, you are able to assemble your gaming setup with the latest mic and headphones.
 There is potential for better overall audio and microphone quality, especially for listening to music and watching movies.

 Drawbacks of Gaming Headphones

 Experimenting with multiple product combinations can take a lot of time, effort, and money.
 Also, there’s no guarantee that you’ll be getting more performance out of it, especially for gaming, when you buy headphones and a microphone separately.

 Added hassle and inconvenience

 Setting up gaming headphones and a microphone can prove to be quite inconvenient.
 This essentially makes gaming while traveling a chore.